erick805/rickylau-dev/content/blog/debug/index.md

 Where - A lot of unit tests will give you hints if you read its final expected definition.

 In this case it was faster to read the test specs first and try to debug to find out where the problem in my code was.
-However it is always on a case by case basis, so it is better to always read the test specs with developer tools opened and approach your where and what to console.log.
+However it is always on a case by case basis, so it is better to always read the test specs with developer tools opened at the same time to approach your where and what to console.log.

 ![](2019-09-07-21-04-08.png)

 It says expected “undefined” to equal “[ ]”.
 Clearly our getStack method is returning undefined instead of an empty array.

-I went back to my code and went to lines 30-32 of my getStack method and realized my I misspelled my this.store.
+I went back to my code and went to lines 30–32 of my getStack method and realized I misspelled my this.store in my constructor.
 I quickly fix it, without any needed console.log and get all my test specs to run.

 ```js
 30 getStack() {